wwong4374/trading-platform/README.md

 # Trading Platform

-This is a trading platform that allows you to simulate the trading of  securities.
+This is a trading platform that simulates stock trading.